Burginvest Research · Crude Oil Analysis · July 2024

 China Demand Data Shift

 Whether soft China demand deteriorates further or bottoms out.
-Improvement would remove the largest downward pressure factor, raising pressure toward the range ceiling.
+Improvement would remove the largest downward pressure factor, possibly raising pressure toward the range ceiling.

-← Research List Next Paper (August 2024) →
+← Previous Paper (June 2024) Next Paper (August 2024) →